 So I thought of tackling a few common PMP Exam related questions here, for everyone’s benefit…

-The PMBOK Guide fifth edition is out..
-So, if we are planning to take PMP exam, do I have to refer to PMBOK Fifth edition only?
+The PMBOK Guide Sixth edition is out..
+So, if we are planning to take PMP exam, do I have to refer to PMBOK Sixth edition only?
 Can you please advise.

 Is the actual PMP exam a lot tougher than Rita Mulcahy’s questions? or are the questions near the actual ones?